-Students are able to analyze and solve basic legal cases in relation to vocational education, training, and personnel development

-- are familiar with the rules and standards which are relevant for vocational education and training and are able to explain the intentions of the legislator, - are able to describe the relevant processes in the occupation of vocational training positions and to identify the decisions that have to be made - are able to argue for the relevance of vocational training programs for the company, - are capable of demonstrating and critically reflecting control components in relation to corporate training, - understand the concept of 'learning culture' in an organizational context, know current empirical studies with reference to 'Learning Culture in Organizations'.
+- are able to analyze and solve basic legal cases in relation to vocational education, training, and personnel development, - are familiar with the rules and standards which are relevant for vocational education and training and are able to explain the intentions of the legislator, - are able to describe the relevant processes in the occupation of vocational training positions and to identify the decisions that have to be made - are able to argue for the relevance of vocational training programs for the company, - are capable of demonstrating and critically reflecting control components in relation to corporate training, - understand the concept of 'learning culture' in an organizational context, know current empirical studies with reference to 'Learning Culture in Organizations'.

 Courses Hours per week Self-study ECTS

 Educational Management I: 3 5 4

 Vocational Education

 Lecture and exercise class

 Educational Management II: 3 5 4

 Vocational Training

 Lecture and exercise class

 Educational Management III: 3 5 4

 Learning culture in organizations

 Lecture ans exercise class

-ECTS in total 12
+ECTS in total 4-12

-Form of assessment Written exams (180 min.)
+Form of assessment Academic paper, project work, oral presentation Referring to the examination regulations (§ 11 (6), the form of the assessment will be communicated at the latest at the start of the course.

-Lecturer/Person in charge Professor Dr. Herrmann G. Ebner / Prof. Dr.
+Lecturer/Person in charge Prof. Dr. Dirk Ifenthaler, Prof. Dr. Jürgen Seifried

-Jürgen Seifried

 Duration of module 3 semesters

-Offering Educational Management I: fall semester

-S Educational Management II: spring semester

-Educational Management III: fall semester
+Offering Educational Management I: fall semester Educational Management II: spring semester Educational Management III: fall semester

 Language German

 Grade graded

 Range of application M.Sc.
-MMM, B.Sc.
+MMM, M.Sc.
+Bus.
+Psych., B.Sc.
 Bus.
 Edu.